Feeling Romantic Love: How To Know You’re Ready To Say “I Love You”

 • Are you sure what you’re feeling is love?

-Answering these questions can help clarify whether your specific relationship is ready for this next step.
+Answering these questions may help clarify whether your specific relationship is ready for this next step.
 The last question, which we’ll address below, can be the most important when deciding whether it’s time to tell them “I love you.”

-How to know whether it's love
+Understand your own feelings first: How to know whether it's love

 Getty/MoMo Productions